Drupal Performance White Paper - Drupal and the LAMP/LEMP stack

 Alternatives to Apache - nginx, lighttpd

-MySQL gets trashed a lot these days because people think NoSQL-style data storage is blazing fast (comparatively), and MySQL is old school.
-MySQL doesn't have to be slow, though, and many millions of users are quite satisfied with its speed.
-There are a few things you can (and should) do to speed up database access before jumping on the hip and cool NoSQL bandwagon.
+MySQL gets trashed a lot these days because people think NoSQL-style data storage is blazing fast (comparatively), and MySQL and other relational databases are dated.
+MySQL doesn't have to be slow, though, and many millions of users are quite satisfied with its speed and reliability.
+There are a few things you can (and should) do to speed up database access before jumping on the NoSQL bandwagon, or dumping MySQL for the latest version of PostgreSQL or MariaDB.
 It might save you a ton of time and hassle.

 Tune your queries

-Additionally, while developing, enable the Devel module's query log so you can see a list of every query and the time the query took to complete at the bottom of every page on the site.
+Additionally enable the Devel module's query log while you're developing your site so you can see a list of every query and the time the query took to complete at the bottom of every page on the site.
 This is a quick and easy way to see from where queries are coming, and how long they're taking.
 It also helps to see if there are a lot of duplicate queries on a page—that's one place a query cache comes in handy.